Coming from Rust

 • Zero-cost abstractions: high-level code compiles to efficient output.

-If these ideas are already second nature to you, Loon will feel familiar at the conceptual level.
-The differences are mostly about what the compiler handles for you versus what you have to spell out.
+If these ideas are already second nature, Loon will feel familiar at the conceptual level.
+The differences come down to one question: how much does the compiler work out for you, and how much must you spell out?

 What's Different